 Serendipitous Blackmore

-Yahoo Entertainment has an interview with the original Wishbone Ash guitarist Ted Turner, where he explains the role Ritchie Blackmore gave the band its big break:
+Yahoo Entertainment has an interview with the original Wishbone Ash guitarist Ted Turner, where he explains how Ritchie Blackmore gave the band its big break:

 Ritchie Blackmore played a significant role in Wishbone Ash’s signing.